-Beautiful kitchen colour schemes to give your space a new lease of life
+Beautiful kitchen colour schemes to give your cooking space a fresh new look

 From pared-back palettes to unlikely (but beautiful) shade pairings, these kitchen colour schemes will ignite your space

-The choice of kitchen colour scheme you go for has the ability to completely change the feel and mood of a room, but it can be difficult to know where to start.
+The choice of kitchen colour scheme you go for can completely change the feel and mood of a room, but it can be difficult to know where to start.
 Perhaps more than most, deciding on a kitchen colour can seem daunting as it's a space you're likely to use at any time of the day, any day of the week.

 Your choice of colour palettes for kitchen ideas can completely change your perception of the space.
 It can make a room feel larger or smaller, warmer or colder, brighter or darker.
 Take into account the shape and style of your room before settling on a scheme.
 And, most importantly, how much natural light it gets - and what direction that light is coming from as you should for any interior DIY and decorating project.

-'Just like the rest of your home, the colour scheme you choose for your kitchen will be a personal choice depend on what you like and don’t like,' notes Richard Davonport, Managing Director at kitchen company Davonport.
+'Just like the rest of your home, the colour scheme you choose for your kitchen will be a personal choice depending on what you like and don’t like,' notes Richard Davonport, managing director at kitchen company Davonport.
 'One of the best things to do is to spend time on social media and in magazines, looking at examples and saving things that do catch your attention.'

 'This creates a starting point when you visit a kitchen designer to work off.
 However, it doesn’t mean that this can’t or won’t change, it might be that the design you had in your head, isn’t what you end up with and some colours work better for different styles of kitchens.'